 Fussy Shoppers – Many Japanese people have become accustomed to only the best fruit.
-This means shoppers are unlikely to purchase anything that doesn’t look perfect and taste even better.
+This means shoppers are unlikely to purchase anything that doesn’t look perfect and tastes even better.

 Of course, this is a rather sweeping statement, and whilst it’s true that not all consumers in Japan feel this way, it’s still a big problem that undoubtedly leads to waste and therefore expensive fruit.

 Small farms – So we know that only the best fruit will cut it in the eyes of the consumer, but how is the farmer to deal with that?
 According to Japan Today, only 12% of the land in Japan is used for growing crops and even then most of it goes to rice.

 They go on to explain that ‘the average size of a Japanese farm is just 1.9 hectares compared with 198 hectares in the US’.
 So if the farmers have less land, they need to make more money with each crop than in other countries.

 Couple that with only selling the most pristine examples of each fruit to the supermarkets (because of the fuss) and you’ve got a recipe for extortionate prices.

 Great care – Japan is a country known for taking extreme amounts of care in literally everything it does, and that’s no different when it comes to fruit.
 Whilst we understand consumers only want the best products, the blame for expensive fruit doesn’t entirely lie with them.

 About halfway through this video, you’ll see just how much care and attention the individual buying the fruit is given.
 First, they’re asked to sit down whilst their fruit is chosen, then offered a drink, and finally get to watch as their fruit is carefully wrapped up for them as a gift.